Graduate · Master of Fine Arts (M.F.A.)

 MFA in Poetry

-McNeese's MFA graduates are creative thinkers and communicators, and the skills developed in the MFA are applicable to a range of careers, including content creation, professional and technical writing, teaching and public relations.
-Our graduates enter a variety of fields including academia, editing, professional writing, public relations, advertising and arts/non-profit administration.
-Many of our graduates go on to pursue residencies, fellowships and PhD.s in Creative Writing from some of the top programs in the country:
+McNeese graduates have received numerous honors, including fellowships from the National Endowment for the Arts and the Pulitzer Prize.
+Skills developed in the MFA program are applicable to a range of careers, including content creation, professional and technical writing, teaching and public relations.
+Many of our students go on to pursue residencies, fellowships, and PhDs in Creative Writing and Literature from some of the top programs in the country.

 Testimonials